MSN Nurse Anesthesia

 The University of Tennessee at Chattanooga offers some of the lowest tuition rates in the region.
 In addition, UTC participates with fifteen other states in the Academic Common Market.
 Through this program, students wishing to pursue study in graduate programs not available within their home state may be able to attend out-of-state programs at in-state tuition rates.

 Medical residency programs in anesthesia are not offered at any of the hospitals where students complete their clinical rotations.
-As a result, nurse anesthesia students at UTC never have to compete with residents for the opportunity to participate in challenging clinical experiences.
+As a result, UTC nurse anesthesia students do not compete with anesthesiology residents for opportunities to participate in challenging clinical experiences.

-The first-time pass rate for August 2011 graduates on the National Certification Examination is 100%.
-Graduates from the UTC/Erlanger Health Systems MSN Nurse Anesthesia program continue to surpass the national first-time pass rate on the NCE.
+Graduates from the UTC/Erlanger Health Systems MSN Nurse Anesthesia program traditionally outperform the national first-time pass rate on the NCE.
 Students who complete the 27-month program at the UTC/Erlanger Nurse Anesthesia Program traditionally score above the national average on their certification examination after graduation.

-The UTC School of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE) for ten years through 2020.
+The master’s degree in nursing is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 The MSN Nurse Anesthesia Concentration is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) through May 2022.
 The University of Tennessee at Chattanooga is accredited by the Southern Association of Colleges and Schools (SACS).

 COA Contact Information: